marcduiker/azure-functions-university/lessons/table.md

             Route = null)] HttpRequest request
     ```

 3. Remove the `region` and `id` parameters from the method.
+We'll be using the query string parameters this time.
-4. Update the Table binding to this:
+4. Update the Table input binding to this:

     ```csharp
     [Table(TableConfig.Table)] CloudTable cloudTable
     ```

+     > 🔎 **Observation** - The Table binding only uses the table name now.
+The type the binding is using is `CloudTable` and comes from the `Microsoft.Azure.Cosmos.Table` NuGet package.
+The CloudTable exposes a lot methods to interact with a Table in either TableStorage or CosmosDB Tables.

 5. Replace the body of the function method with: